linnnus/blog/src/posts/how-smu-processes-markdown.md

 }
 ```

-Notice how we can just `return 0` to indicate
+Notice how can just `return 0` to indicate
 that `dobold` does not handle whatever the current input string is.
 This provides a sort of "infinite lookahead"
 which is super useful
 when parsing Markdown,
 because it has a very messy grammar
-that doesn't easily lend itself to parsing with limited lookahead.
+that doesn't lend itself to easily parsing with limited lookahead.

 An example of this "infinite lookahead" can be seen
 when `stop == NULL` after the loop,